holoviz/lumen/docs/how_to/data_outtake/download_data.md

 :::{admonition} What does this guide solve?
 :class: important
-This guide will go through how to let a user download data
+This guide will show you how to enable your dashboard's viewer to download data
 :::

 ## Download data